cloudflare/cloudflare-docs/content/workers-ai/tutorials/creating-a-recommendation-api.md

 This code implements an API that processes POST requests to the `/webhook` endpoint.
 The data sent by Stripe's Webhook events is included in the request body in JSON format.
 Therefore, we use `c.req.json()` to extract the data.
 There are multiple types of Webhook events that Stripe can send, so we added a conditional to only process events when a product is newly added, as indicated by the `type`.

-### Adding Stripe's API Key to the Project
+### Add Stripe's API Key to the project

-When developing a Webhook API, you need to ensure that requests from unauthorized sources are rejected.
+When developing a webhook API, you need to ensure that requests from unauthorized sources are rejected.
 To prevent unauthorized API requests from causing unintended behavior or operational confusion, you need a mechanism to verify the source of API requests.
-When integrating with Stripe, you can protect the API by generating a signing secret used for Webhook verification.
+When integrating with Stripe, you can protect the API by generating a signing secret used for webhook verification.

 1. Refer to the [Stripe documentation](https://docs.stripe.com/keys) to get a [secret API key for the test environment](https://docs.stripe.com/keys#reveal-an-api-secret-key-for-test-mode).
 2. Save the obtained API key in a `.dev.vars` file.